DamonReyes/DamonReyes/README.md

 <!--
 **DamonReyes/DamonReyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile..-->

-Data Science student, I am a self-taught with a passion for learning.
+Data Science student, I am a *self-starter* with a passion for learning.

 * I’m currently learning Data Science
 * I love Data Visualization